 - This book is a case study of the development of Jeffrey who committed a murder when he was 17. - We will read 6 out if the 11 chapters from the book "Ghosts from the Nursery", one chapter per week (chap.1,2,3,5,6,8). - I uploaded a pdf of chapter one in case you did not order the book!
 MAKE SURE YOU DO.
 I have the pdf for 3 chapters but not after that! - Each full assignment is worth 15 pts.
-You have 6 so a total of 90 pts. - Use your own words for each part of the assignment, you cannot copy from the book (otherwise it is plagiarism!). - You have 2 attempts. - They are due by Sunday midnight.
+The last assignment on chap.
+8, do only Part I and II (this will be worth exceptionally 10 pts) and then conclude on the activity as a whole, the conclusion is worth 5 pts.
+For the 6 assignments amount to a total of 90 pts. - Use your own words for each part of the assignment, you cannot copy from the book (otherwise it is plagiarism!). - You have 2 attempts. - They are due by Sunday midnight.
 Monday is a grace period.
 Catch up possible until Monday of final week midnight.
+Deduction of 15% max. - This homework has 3 parts

+Part 1 and 2 are submitted together on Bb.
+It is a link you click on (see snapshot below in red)

-Deduction of 15% max. - This homework has 3 parts: - Part 1) Write five pieces of information on Jeffrey's story (pages in italics at the beginning of each chapter), worth 2.5 pts.
+- Part 1) Write five pieces of information on Jeffrey's story (pages in italics at the beginning of each chapter uniquely), worth 2.5 pts.
 Bullet points is recommended (do it in the submission box). - Part 2) Answer 5 questions out of 10 proposed per chapter read, worth 2.5 pts.
 Be short.
-Don't copy, use your own words (Do it in the submission box). - Part 3) Post a discussion question supported by scientific results and reply to a peer supported by scientific results too (details available under discussion).
-This part is worth 10 pts, 5 pts for each post. - Week 5 and week 10 to 15, you will see the same general prompt: What are you curious about Child development in Ghosts Chap.
-X? - And each time you will create a NEW question as a response and a reply to a peer (2 posts total). - The primary goals are to develop your curiosity and your critical thinking skills using the most recent scientific (2017-2023) research since the book is quite old.
-The next goal is to get a sense of what other have experienced and are curious about to be enriched by and enrich others.
+Don't copy, use your own words (Do it in the submission box).